Each fellow is required to complete a research project, serving as the principal investigator.

-Fellows will participate in the common curriculum for all CMH fellows which include a yearlong biostatistics course that occurs monthly during the first year of training.
-Fellows will receive additional training in the IRB process, library resources, including database searching skills and evidence based medicine resources, and manuscript preparation.
-In addition, fellows are required to participate in a two day grant writing workshop.
+Fellows will participate in the common curriculum for all Children's Mercy fellows which include a year-long biostatistics course that occurs monthly during the first year of training.
+Fellows receive additional training in the IRB process and library resources, including database searching skills and evidence-based medicine resources, and manuscript preparation.
+In addition, fellows are required to participate in a two-day grant writing workshop.
 After completion of the course, fellows will complete a grant application for internally funded research.

 Additional certificate and master program opportunities are available in: